damianwajer/ml-stack-nav/README.md

 Default: `.ml-stack-nav-toggle`

-jQuery selector with toggle button element.
+jQuery selector with toggle button element (or a link).

 #### openClass